Database Design Tool

 • Enabled faster time-to-value, improving competitive positioning

 Bottom Line: This project demonstrates how thoughtful UX design can address not just usability issues, but fundamental adoption barriers rooted in knowledge gaps and misconceptions.
-By focusing on the customer's mental model and designing systems rather than single-use features, we created a bridge to new technology that now serves multiple workflows—multiplying the impact far beyond the original scope.
+By focusing on the customer's mental model, we created a bridge to new technology rather than expecting customers to abandon their existing frameworks.

 Key Takeaways